 || July 22, 1954

-Caucasian - Moderate - Methodist - Straight -
+Caucasian - Cancer - Methodist - Straight -

-LaTourette is a fiscally conservative, moderate Republican who is well respected in his district.
-The (Cleveland) Plain Dealer says the "moderate Republican has done much good for both his district and the state of Ohio, and is well-positioned to keep the dollars coming."
-The (Willoughby) News-Herald says "Of all the members of Congress in Northeast Ohio, he is the only heavyweight who delivers to his constituents."
-The (Akron) Beacon Journal says he's "delivered for his district and the region...and has been refreshingly independent-minded."
+LaTourette was a fiscally conservative, moderate Republican who was well respected in his district.
+The Cleveland Plain Dealer said the "moderate Republican has done much good for both his district and the state of Ohio, and is well-positioned to keep the dollars coming."
+The Willoughby News-Herald said "Of all the members of Congress in Northeast Ohio, he is the only heavyweight who delivers to his constituents."
+The Akron Beacon Journal said he "delivered for his district and the region...and has been refreshingly independent-minded."

-LaTourette has used his seniority on the Transportation and Infrastructure Committee to bring hundreds of millions of dollars in transportation funding to the Greater Cleveland area, including funding for bridge, road, rail and airport improvements.
-At the start of the 109th Congress, LaTourette was named the new chairman of the Subcommittee on Railroads.
+LaTourette used his seniority on the Transportation and Infrastructure Committee to bring hundreds of millions of dollars in transportation funding to the Greater Cleveland area, including funding for bridge, road, rail and airport improvements.
+At the start of the 109th Congress, LaTourette was named the new Chairman of the Subcommittee on Railroads.
 The subcommittee has jurisdiction over many aspects of rail, including infrastructure and safety issues, homeland security and Amtrak.
-He will also be responsible for oversight of the major rail companies operating in the 14th District, including Norfolk Southern and CSX.
-The congressman will continue to serve on two other transportation subcommittees in the 109th Congress: Highways, Transit and Pipelines, and Water Resources and Environment.
-He previously served as chairman of the Subcommittee on Economic Development, Public Buildings and Emergency Management in the 107th and 108th Congress.
+He was also be responsible for oversight of the major rail companies operating in the 14th District, including Norfolk Southern and CSX.
+The Congressman continued to serve on two other transportation subcommittees in the 109th Congress: Highways, Transit and Pipelines, and Water Resources and Environment.
+He previously served as Chairman of the Subcommittee on Economic Development, Public Buildings and Emergency Management in the 107th and 108th Congress.

-The Congressman is also a longtime member of the House Committee on Financial Services, where he serves on the following subcommittees: Oversight and Investigation; Domestic and International Monetary Policy, Trade, and Technology; and Financial Institutions and Consumer Credit.
-LaTourette has been an active committee member and authored several identity theft provisions that were signed into law in December 2003, including access to one free credit report annually.
+The Congressman was also a longtime member of the House Committee on Financial Services, where he served on the following subcommittees: Oversight and Investigation; Domestic and International Monetary Policy, Trade, and Technology; and Financial Institutions and Consumer Credit.
+LaTourette was an active committee member and authored several identity theft provisions that were signed into law in December 2003, including access to one free credit report annually.
 He also authored the Credit Union Membership Access Act, legislation that was signed into law in 1998 and has made credit union membership accessible to millions of Americans.

-LaTourette also is a member of the House Committee on Government Reform, serving on the following subcommittees: National Security, Emerging Threats and International Relations, and Criminal Justice, Drug Policy and Human Resources.
+LaTourette also was a member of the House Committee on Government Reform, serving on the following subcommittees: National Security, Emerging Threats and International Relations, and Criminal Justice, Drug Policy and Human Resources.

-He has also been actively involved in Great Lakes' and environmental issues during his tenure in Congress and served as Co-Chair of the influential Great Lakes Task Force from 1995 to 2005.
-At the start of the 109th Congress, LaTourette was named co-chair of the Northeast-Midwest Coalition and its Manufacturing Task Force.
+He was also actively involved in Great Lakes' and environmental issues during his tenure in Congress and served as Co-Chairman of the influential Great Lakes Task Force from 1995 to 2005.
+At the start of the 109th Congress, LaTourette was named co-chairman of the Northeast-Midwest Coalition and its Manufacturing Task Force.
 The NEMW Coalition is a bipartisan, bicameral congressional organization devoted to the economic competitiveness and environmental quality of the Northeast and Midwest states.
 It is focused on protecting regional energy, manufacturing, transportation, and environmental policy interests.
 NEMW is the umbrella group with oversight of the Great Lakes Task Force.
-In addition, LaTourette has authored major Great Lakes legislation, including the reauthorization of the National Invasive Species Act, and has been actively involved in efforts to prohibit drilling in the Great Lakes and the sale and exportation of Great Lakes' water.
+In addition, LaTourette authored major Great Lakes legislation, including the reauthorization of the National Invasive Species Act, and was actively involved in efforts to prohibit drilling in the Great Lakes and the sale and exportation of Great Lakes' water.

-He lives in Concord Township and is the father of four children.
+He lived in Concord Township and is the father of four children.